CollXtion I

-CollXtion I (pronounced "Collection One") is the debut extended play by the Canadian singer-songwriter Allie X, released physically on 7 April 2015 with a short sell cycle.
-It is her first record released under the name Allie X. The album was initially released on 7 April 2015 in Canada.
-The worldwide release was pushed back twice, once to 14 April 2015 and then to 21 April 2015.
-CollXtion I is intended to be the first of at least five CollXtions, each being a unique multimedia experience that will include the spinning GIFs featured in her YouTube videos, a comic detailing an abstract autobiography, and song stems to allow fans to make their own creations.
-She has stated that the album is influenced by her interest in medicine, psychology, and the macabre.
+CollXtion I (pronounced "Collection One") is the debut extended play by the Canadian singer-songwriter Allie X, released physically on April 7, 2015 with a short sell cycle.
+It is her first record released under the name Allie X. The album was initially released on April 7, 2015 in Canada.
+The worldwide release was pushed back twice, once to April 14, 2015 and then to April 21, 2015.
+Allie has stated that the album is influenced by her interest in medicine, psychology, and the macabre.
 During a question and answer session on social media site Tumblr, Allie stated that the overall theme for CollXtion I is "addiction and self destruction".

 Promotion

 CollXtion I has been promoted by full-length tracks of the singles, released to YouTube and her Soundcloud, and "xamples", or snippets, of other non-single tracks released exclusively on YouTube, all of which feature her characteristic spinning GIF animations.
 She undertook an artist's residency at the Phi Centre in Montreal, Quebec, Canada from April 30 to May 2, 2015.
 The residency began with a live performance on April 30 and it included interactive media installations, a pop-up shop, and a curated online experience.